floottii/floottii/README.md

-👋 Hello, my name is Floottii and I'm a aspiring developer for Lua, Python and C#
+👋 Hello, my name is Floottii and I'm a aspiring developer for Lua, Python and C#.
+My Lua work will mainly be ROBLOX, C# for windows form.

 👷‍♀️ Check out my other depositories for some of my source codes or etc.